10 Simple Place Value Games (KS1 & KS2) To Make Your Maths Lessons Fun And Effective

 Place Value Game #2: Odd One Out

-This KS1 place value game should be played with some tact, especially with younger pupils!
+This KS1 place value game is great for Year 2 but should be played with some tact, especially with younger pupils!

 Firstly, arrange the children into groups of various sizes – a group of four, a group of five, a group of seven, a group of eight…